SRA code of conduct for firms: What do the new SRA rules mean for you?

 The SRA have made it clear that it is up to firms how they run their individual businesses, however this change means it will become a regulatory issue if “poor working cultures start to impact staff wellbeing, behaviour and ultimately standards of service to the public” (Paul Philip, SRA Chief Executive).

-The new rules include specific obligations for individuals, law firms and managers.
+The new SRA code of conduct includes specific obligations for individuals, law firms and managers.
 There is an obligation for both individuals and law firms to treat colleagues fairly and with respect, and not to engage in bullying, harassment or unfair discrimination.
 There is a further obligation on managers to “challenge behaviour” that does not meet this standard.
 The SRA guidance on the new rules defines challenge behaviour as taking action to address the behaviour which has been witnessed.

 Workplace culture is under the spotlight across all sectors.
 The new SRA wellbeing at work rules provide a good opportunity to ensure everyone in your firm understands their role and responsibility in fostering a positive workplace culture.